Anomaly Detection with Neural Parsers That Never Reject: Evaluation

-The production rule extraction, anomaly detection, and anomaly localization algorithms are deterministic, though their results depend on the stochastically-trained RL-based parser.
-To determine the effects of this stochasticity, we performed $30$ independent experimental trials, where in each trial, a parser was trained on the $120$ sentences, with a distinct set of randomly-generated neural network weights, and different random choices made during the RL process.
-Training details are found in \cite{woods2021rlgrit}.
-For a given trial, we applied the anomaly detection and localization procedures once to the $100$ nominal sentences in the evaluation dataset, and three times to the $100$ anomalous sentences, each time, with a different anomaly injected into the sentences: the first anomaly was the deletion of a single, randomly-chosen bracket (\mintinline[breaklines]{text}|{| or \mintinline[breaklines]{text}|}|); the second one was the deletion of a single, randomly-chosen letter (\mintinline[breaklines]{text}|a|, \mintinline[breaklines]{text}|b|, or \mintinline[breaklines]{text}|c|); the final anomaly was the insertion of a single, randomly-chosen letter (\mintinline[breaklines]{text}|a|, \mintinline[breaklines]{text}|b|, or \mintinline[breaklines]{text}|c|) into some randomly-chosen location within the sentence.
 To gauge the performance of anomaly detection, we captured the proportion (expressed as a percentage) of sentences that were labeled as anomalous; if the sentences were nominal, then this provides us with the {\em false positive} rate; otherwise, this is the {\em true positive rate}.
 For the anomalous sentences, we additionally captured two anomaly localization metrics, which are both based on the set of tokens that the algorithm labels as potentially anomalous.
 The first such metric is the {\em localization rate}, which is the proportion of sentences where this set of tokens contains the inserted token (for letter insertion anomalies), or a token that was immediately adjacent to the deleted token (for letter and bracket deletion anomalies).
 The {\em localization ratio} is the proportion of tokens that were labeled as potentially anomalous, amongst only those sentences where localization was correct; for example, in the sentence \mintinline[breaklines]{text}|{a{b}}|, if only the token \mintinline[breaklines]{text}|a| is labeled as potentially anomalous, then the ratio is $\frac{1}{6}$; if all tokens are labeled as such, then the ratio is $1$.
 A lower ratio indicates a more precise localization.

 The results of the experiment are summarized in \cref{table:results:simplejson}.
 For anomaly detection, the true and false positive rates show that using a validation set can potentially mitigate the variability that exists in the effectiveness of model training between different trials.
 In a practical setting, we might discard a parser if its validation false positive rate is not sufficiently low, and attempt training again.
 It is worth noting that even across the $18$ trials with perfect anomaly detection performance on the validation set, there was some variation in the rules that were learned from nominal sentences: for example, in some cases, the parser learned to perform right-biased merges, such as \mintinline[breaklines]{text}|'G}' -> 'a' '}'|, rather than left-biased merges, such as \mintinline[breaklines]{text}|'{G' -> '{' 'a'|.
 Furthermore, instead of the anchored merge rule \mintinline[breaklines]{text}|'{G' -> '{G' '{G}'| (presented earlier in the paper), it was common to see either \mintinline[breaklines]{text}|'}' -> '{G}' '}'| or \mintinline[breaklines]{text}|'{' -> '{' {G}'| (with a bias that is opposite of the bias of other rules).